Curious about BDSM, Kink, Bondage or Fetish?

 The books and subsequent movies around the theme Fifty Shades Of Grey provided a limited glimpse into BDSM, however if you are prepared to do your homework, you will find that there is so much more to this style of sexual activity.

 BDSM activities can include, but are not limited to, a range fetishes and fulfilment of sexual desires, in many cases utilising various inanimate objects to complete a sexual fantasy.
-These can include restraints that restrict select parts of the body such as handcuffs, ropes, gags, blindfolds, swings, and spreader bars, or items that are designed to assert dominance such as whips, paddles, clamps, collars and roleplay outfits and costumes.
+These can include adult bed restraints and other more interesting restraints that restrict select parts of the body such as handcuffs, ropes, gags, blindfolds, swings, and spreader bars, or items that are designed to assert dominance such as whips, paddles, clamps, collars and roleplay outfits and costumes.

 The level to which people go to with BDSM also varies considerably, from bedroom activities only between two consenting partners, through to regular multiple partner meetups and role play, all the way to fully immersed dominance and submission in every aspect of life, the latter being quite rare but possible.
 You may or may not be surprised to know that BDSM relationships are more common than you think, and there is quite a large BDSM community here in Australia, you just have to know where to look.